Frequently Asked Questions

 A. For general admission, you should have college preparatory classes with a minimum grade point average (GPA) of 2.7 on a 4.0 scale.
 The classes we recommend you take include English (4 years), math (3), science (3), social studies (3), fine arts (1), computer science (1), and at least two years of foreign language.
 You should have an ACT composite score of at least 20 (or SAT of 950).
 Finally, we will also consider an applicant's extracurricular activities, leadership, and admission essay.

 Q. Is there an application deadline?

 A. Augustana College admits students on a rolling basis.
 We recommend working on the application during the summer prior to your senior year, or the fall of your senior year.
-January 15 is the priority application date for scholarship eligibility.
+February 1 is the priority application date for several scholarships.